ModusCreateOrg/evade-arduboy-game/README.md

 The *Tick* icon can be used to verify the code prior to uploading.
 The *Arrow* button uploads the sketch to the device.

+## .arduboy Distribution

+We have also put together a .arduboy distribution for use with game loader tools such as [Arduboy Manager](http://www.crait.net/arduboy/) (Windows only).

+These allow you to load games onto the Arduboy without having to compile them yourself.

+The .arduboy archive for Evade is in the `dist` folder in this repo.

 ## Troubleshooting

 If the Arduboy doesn't upload your sketch, try the following procedure: